Uncertainty-Aware Robust Learning on Noisy Graphs: Uncertainty-aware Graph Learning

-\textbf{Model estimation.} The model estimation can be carried out in an end-to-end fashion.
-To propagate the error backward through the convex optimization problem described in \eqref{eq:reformulation}, we adopt the idea of differentiable optimization (DO) \cite{cvx, amos2017optnet}.
-This approach enables us to differentiate through certain subclasses of convex optimization problems.
-In other words, the convex solver can be seen as a function that maps the data of the problem to its corresponding solutions, making it amenable to gradient-based learning techniques.
-Therefore, the learning objective can be jointly written as:
+The proposed learning method for robust node embeddings can be carried out in an end-to-end fashion.
+To propagate the error backward through the convex optimization problem described in \eqref{eq:reformulation} to the graph encoder, we adopt the idea of differentiable optimization (DO) \cite{cvx,amos2017optnet}.
+DO enables gradient-based learning by treating the convex solver as a function that maps data to solutions.
+The objective is jointly formulated as:

-where $P^*_m(\cdot)$ can be regarded as the output layer of our model, which takes the node embeddings $\xi_i$ as input and returns their LFDs by solving \eqref{eq:reformulation}.
+where $P^*_m(\cdot)$ can be regarded as the output layer of our model, which takes the node embeddings $\xi_i$ as input and returns their LFDs by solving \eqref{eq:reformulation} with DO.

 We apply the mini-batch stochastic gradient descent as summarized in Algorithm~\ref{alg:drgl}.
-It is necessary that each mini-batch, which is provided to the convex solver, includes at least one training sample from every class.
-This requirement is put in place to maintain the integrity of the optimization and its ability to generate valid solutions at all times. \\
+It is necessary that each mini-batch must contain at least one training sample per class.
+This trivial requirement is put in place to maintain the integrity of the optimization to generate valid solutions.